 Color Guard at her school.
 Our Jenna grew to be a beautiful woman and

-has two beautiful children, Desiree and Zachary.
+has three beautiful children, Desiree, Zachary and Ryan.